WCTRS

 For WCTRS members the Journals are available via online-access free of charge.

-Every SIG has its own space on the WCTRS web-pages.
-WCTRS members can contact the SIG Chairs via e-mail to express their interest.
+Every SIG has its own space on the WCTRS website.
+WCTRS members can contact the SIG Chairs via email to express their interest.

 Please contact the Secretariat at [email protected] if you have additional questions.

-Within the WCTRS nearly all areas of researchers and practitioners are represented.
-It represents a unique coverage of professionals in transport around the world.
+Within the WCTRS nearly all areas of researchers and practitioners are represented, with unique coverage of transportation professionals around the world.
+You are able to search for specific sectors on the WCTRS website.

 The WCTRS conference will take place every three years.